Measuring Geopolitical Alignment and Economic Growth: Dynamic Growth Effects of Geopolitics

-We first investigate whether our results are driven by outliers or depend critically on specific components of our geopolitical relations measure.
-The Frisch-Waugh-Lovell (FWL) theorem allows us to visualize the identifying variation by plotting the relationship between GDP and geopolitical relations after partialling out all controls and fixed effects.
+A separate concern is whether the results depend on outliers, alignment with specific partners, or specific historical periods.
+The Frisch-Waugh-Lovell (FWL) theorem allows us to visualize the identifying variation by plotting the relationship between GDP and geopolitical alignment after partialling out all controls and fixed effects.

-Figure~\ref{fig:fwl_binscatter} reveals a robust positive relationship between geopolitical relations and future GDP growth.
-Panel (a) demonstrates that the relationship remains remarkably stable across the entire distribution of geopolitical shocks—from large negative changes (deteriorating relations) to large positive changes (improving relations).
-The approximately linear relationship indicates that both positive and negative changes in geopolitical relations generate symmetric economic responses, with no evidence of threshold effects or nonlinearities.
+Figure~\ref{fig:fwl_binscatter} shows a robust positive relationship between geopolitical alignment and future GDP growth.
+Panel (a) confirms that the relationship remains stable across the entire distribution of geopolitical shocks, from large negative changes (deteriorating relations) to large positive changes (improving relations).
+The approximately linear relationship indicates that both positive and negative changes in geopolitical relations are associated with symmetric economic responses over the observed range.

 Panel (b) provides complementary evidence by examining GDP at $t+15$ against cumulative geopolitical changes measured at $t+5$.
-Using these forward geopolitical relations—which capture the accumulation of diplomatic changes over 5-year windows—yields consistent results with a slope of 20.2 compared to our baseline estimate at a 10-year horizon.
-The stability of the relationship at this extended horizon, combined with consistency across different measures (contemporaneous versus cumulative changes), reinforces that our findings reflect a fundamental economic relationship rather than the influence of outliers or extreme events.\footnote{Appendix~\ref{app_b:add_robust} presents additional binscatter plots for the 10-year horizon, as well as raw scatter plots.
-The conditional covariance between GDP and geopolitical relations remains stable across all horizons.}
+Using forward geopolitical alignment, which captures the accumulation of diplomatic changes over 5-year windows, yields a slope of 19, consistent with the baseline impulse response at comparable horizons.

-Next, we examine whether our results depend on geopolitical relations with the United States specifically or reflect broader patterns of international alignment.
-We decompose our geopolitical relations measure into relations with the US ($p^{\text{US}}_{ct}$) and relations with all other major nations ($p^{\text{Excl.US}}_{ct}$), then jointly estimate their effects:
+We decompose the geopolitical alignment index into relations with the US ($p^{\text{US}}_{ct}$) and relations with all other major nations ($p^{\text{Excl.US}}_{ct}$), then jointly estimate their effects:

-where $\mathbf{x}_{ct}$ includes four lags of GDP, geopolitical relations with the US, and geopolitical relations excluding the US.
+where $\mathbf{x}_{ct}$ includes four lags of GDP, geopolitical alignment with the US, and geopolitical alignment excluding the US.
+We also estimate the baseline specification separately for the 1960--1989 and 1990--2019 sub-periods, restricting the horizon to $h = 0, \ldots, 10$ to preserve adequate sample size within each window.